adrianskelton/Project1/README.md

 ---
 ## Target Audience

-The target audience is all tourists travelling through the western cape of south africa that may pass through the wilderness area and are looking to stay over at the airbnb.
+The target audience is all tourists travelling through the western cape of South Africa that may pass through the wilderness area and are looking to stay over at the airbnb.
 The uniqueness of the accomodation and the amazing views are a big positive in the ease of selling point.
 The website is fairly basic with a good review from a past guest, beautiful images, a short desription of each of the accomodation options along with a side scrolling gallery, also there is a clearly visible "book now" image link underneath each gallery.
 Then there is a contact page with a map, contact form and contact details.
 An airbnb

 ## User stories